kaist-cp/helpdesk/README.md

   frustration.
 If successful, from time to time you will be able to understand or design small things, which accumulate to a paper and a thesis.

-- **Plan changes**.
+- **Changing plans**.
 You don't know what you're doing, so your goal will be changing as you make progress on your project.
 So any long-term plan is destined to be significantly revised.
 Thus you should think of the goal as a ever-moving target, the current version being just the best possible approximation of the actual end result.
 Your goal should be neither too concrete nor too abstract: